dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 **RAG** solves this by connecting the LLM to a specific "Knowledge Shell" of your proprietary documents.

 > [!NOTE]
+> [!NOTE]
-> **Analogy:** Think of a standard LLM as a student taking a test from memory.
+**Analogy:** Think of a standard LLM as a student taking a test from memory.
 They might hallucinate if they don't know the answer.
 RAG is like letting that student take an **open-book exam** with *your* textbook.
 They must find the answer in the book before writing it down.

 ### How it Works (The Technical Loop)